Administrative divisions of Ohio: Townships

-The territory of each county is divided into townships.
+The territory of each county is divided into civil townships.
 There are more than 1,000 townships in Ohio, ranging from the very small with only a few hundred inhabitants (e.g. Washington in Warren County) to gigantic townships with tens of thousands of residents and bigger than most cities of the state (e.g. Colerain and West Chester).
 The entire area of the state is encompassed by township governments, except for townships that are coterminous with a city or village.

 Townships may have limited home rule powers.
 Chapter 504 of the Ohio Revised Code outlines the procedures for adopting limited home rule governments: Townships with 2,500 to 5,000 residents in an unincorporated territory may adopt a limited home rule government upon petition of voters, after meeting certain conditions and holding a referendum.
 Townships with 5,000 to 15,000 residents in their unincorporated area may adopt a limited home rule government upon petition of voters or by a majority vote by the board of township trustees, then holding a referendum.
 Townships with 15,000 or more population in their unincorporated area may adopt limited home-rule government powers, upon petition of voters or by a majority vote by the board of township trustees, then holding a referendum; such townships may also adopt limited home-rule government powers by unanimous vote of the trustees, subject to a petition by voters to place the question on the ballot for approval or rejection.
 Limited home-rule townships with 15,000 or more population are called "urban townships".

 When the boundaries of a township are coterminous with the boundaries of a city or village, the township ceases to exist as a separate government, creating what is known as a paper township.
 As a result, there are many townships that do not exist as functioning legal jurisdictions, particularly in southwestern Ohio.
 For example, the City of Cincinnati is coextensive with Cincinnati Township, which no longer exists as a governmental entity.

 Townships have four elected officials: A three-member board of township trustees and a fiscal officer.
 All are elected to four-year terms in non-partisan elections.